I Was Exiled as a Villainess!

 I Was Exiled as a Villainess!
 I Am Now a Sister Living the Good Life Through a Culinary Reform (悪役令嬢の追放後！ 教会改革ごはんで悠々シスター暮らし, Akuyaku Reijō no Tsuihōgo!
 Kyōkai Kaikaku Gohan de Yūyū Shisutā-gurashi) is a Japanese web novel series written by Tail Yuzuhara.
 It was serialized online from September 2018 to May 2020 on the user-generated novel publishing website Shōsetsuka ni Narō.
 A manga adaptation with art by Tsumuji Yoshimura was serialized online via Kadokawa Corporation's ComicWalker manga website from December 2018 to July 2024 and was collected in eleven tankōbon volumes.
 A light novel version with illustrations by Yū Shiroya and character designs by Yoshimura was published in two volumes by ASCII Media Works from March to September 2019.
 An anime adaptation has been announced.

+Premise

+Elizabeth, the daughter of a duke, is falsely accused of being a "villainess", exiled from the kingdom, and sent away to become a nun.
+Since she was a child, she has recalled memories from her previous life: a modern Japanese woman who had played an otome game where Elizabeth is the "villainess" character exiled during the game's ending.
+Elizabeth wants to live a peaceful life in the rural church, but the knight commander Leonid suddenly takes an interest in her.

 Media

 Web novel

 Written by Tail Yuzuhara, I Was Exiled as a Villainess!
-I Am Now a Sister Living the Good Life Through a Culinary Reform was serialized as a web novel on the Shōsetsuka ni Narō website from September 1, 2018 to May 2, 2020.
+I Am Now a Sister Living the Good Life Through a Culinary Reform was serialized as a web novel on the Shōsetsuka ni Narō website from September 1, 2018, to May 2, 2020.

 Manga

-A manga adaptation illustrated by Tsumuji Yoshimura was serialized on Kadokawa Corporation's ComicWalker manga website from December 3, 2018 to July 17, 2024.
-The manga's chapters were compiled into eleven tankōbon volumes released from March 5, 2019 to August 5, 2024.
+A manga adaptation illustrated by Tsumuji Yoshimura was serialized on Kadokawa Corporation's ComicWalker manga website from December 3, 2018, to July 17, 2024.
+The manga's chapters were compiled into eleven tankōbon volumes released from March 5, 2019, to August 5, 2024.
 The manga adaptation is published in English on Kadokawa's BookWalker website.